dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 separate SNS.

 ## What is a DAO?
-DAO stands for _decentralized autonomous organization_.
+DAO stands for _Decentralized Autonomous Organization_.

 Let's first clarify what we mean by _decentralized_ in this context.